TiieuTiien/intrusion-detection/README.md

 # Intrusion detection on KDD Cup 1999 and NSL-KDD dataset

-Intrusion detection school project for network security subject.<br>
+Intrusion detection school project for network security subject using scikit-learn LogisticRegression, RandomForestClassifier, MLPClassifier, DecisionTreeClassifier models on KDD Cup 1999 and NSL-KDD dataset.<br>

 ## Set up
 Download or clone this repository.
 You can download KDD Cup 1999 and NSL-KDD dataset in the [dataset](https://github.com/TiieuTiien/intrusion-detection/tree/dataset) branch or use your own dataset.<br>